sagemath/trac_to_gh/Issue 6279.md

 # Issue 6279: spkg-check fails for the R spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6279

 Original creator: was